Accessibility at The Summer House

 Noise / stimulation

-Generally (compared to a festival, for example) The Summer House is not a noisy event, and our larger venue for 2017 means more physical space for each person.
-However the Friday and Saturday night parties include more by way of disco / dancing / music performance.
+Generally (compared to a festival, for example) The Summer House is not a noisy event.
+However the Thursday and Friday night parties include more by way of disco / dancing / music performance.
 At all times there will be at least one quiet, calm "non-engagement space" available for people who wish to get away from stimulation.
-We also have a quiet / sober play area called the Sensual Dome.
+This is indoors and heated.
+We also have a quiet / sober play area called the Sensual Dome which is a wood-fired yurt.

 Alcohol & intoxication